-Gains on sales of real estate, net of minority interest
+Gains on sales of real estate

 On August 7, 2007, we sold Democracy Center in Bethesda, Maryland, for approximately \$280.5 million.
-Net cash proceeds totaled approximately \$184.5 million, after the repayment of the mortgage indebtedness of approximately \$94.6 million and closing costs of approximately \$1.4 million, resulting in a gain on sale of approximately \$168.3 million (net of minority interest share of approximately \$29.9 million).
+Net cash proceeds totaled approximately \$184.5 million, after the repayment of the mortgage indebtedness of approximately \$94.6 million and closing costs of approximately \$1.4 million, resulting in a gain on sale of approximately \$203.2 million.
 Due to our continuing involvement through an agreement with the buyer to manage the property for a fee after the sale, this property has not been categorized as discontinued operations.

 On February 15, 2007, we sold the long-term leasehold interest in 5 Times Square in New York City and related credits, for approximately \$1.28 billion in cash.
-Net cash proceeds totaled approximately \$1.23 billion, resulting in a gain on sale of approximately \$605.4 million (net of minority interest share of approximately \$108.1 million).
+Net cash proceeds totaled approximately \$1.23 billion, resulting in a gain on sale of approximately \$736.2 million.
 Due to our continuing involvement through an agreement with the buyer to manage the property for a fee after the sale, this property has not been categorized as discontinued operations.

 On June 6, 2006, we sold 280 Park Avenue, a 1,179,000 net rentable square foot Class A office property located in midtown Manhattan, New York, for approximately \$1.2 billion.
 Net proceeds totaled approximately \$875 million after legal defeasance of indebtedness secured by the property (consisting of approximately \$254.4 million of principal indebtedness and approximately \$28.2 million of related defeasance costs) and the payment of transfer taxes, brokers' fees and other customary closing costs.
-We recognized at closing a gain on sale of approximately \$583.3 million (net of minority interest share of approximately \$109.2 million).
+We recognized at closing a gain on sale of approximately \$699.8 million.
 Due to our continuing involvement through an agreement with the buyer to manage the property for a fee after the sale, this property has not been categorized as discontinued operations.

-In January 2006, we recognized a \$4.8 million gain (net of minority interest share of approximately \$0.9 million) on the sale of a parcel of land at the Prudential Center located in Boston, Massachusetts which had been accounted for previously as a financing transaction.
+In January 2006, we recognized a \$5.7 million gain on the sale of a parcel of land at the Prudential Center located in Boston, Massachusetts which had been accounted for previously as a financing transaction.
 During January 2006, the transaction qualified as a sale for financial reporting purposes.

-Gains on sales of real estate from discontinued operations, net of minority interest
+Gains on sales of real estate from discontinued operations